This information was last updated February, 2021.

 I have an FHA or VA loan.
 What assistance is available for me?

-The CARES Act also provides six month payment forbearances for borrowers with an FHA or VA loan who are experiencing a COVID-19 related hardship, with the possibility of extending for another six months (total of one year).
+The CARES Act also provides six month payment forbearances for borrowers with an FHA or VA loan who are experiencing a COVID-19 related hardship, with the possibility of extending for another six months.
 If you have an FHA or VA loan, you should contact your mortgage servicer to request a forbearance.
 The lender cannot charge you any additional fees or penalties for the forbearance.
 No documentation is required.
+The deadline for FHA and VA borrowers to enter a forbearance is June 30, 2021.

-Borrowers with FHA loans who were current before March 2020, and get a forbearance because of the crisis, may qualify to put the missed payments to the back of the loan in a non-interest bearing balloon once they are able to resume making payments.
-This option, which HUD announced on April 1, 2020, is called the “COVID-19 National Emergency Stand-Alone Partial Claim.”
-(For more details see HUD Mortgagee Letter 2020-06.)
+Borrowers with FHA loans may qualify to put the missed payments to the back of the loan in a non-interest bearing balloon once they are able to resume making payments.
+This option is called the “COVID-19 National Emergency Stand-Alone Partial Claim.”
+There are also other solutions for FHA borrowers to get back on track after a COVID-related hardship, including streamlined loan modifications or a combination of loan modification and deferring payments to the back of the loan.
+For more details see HUD Mortgagee Letter 2021-05.

 What protections are available for Fannie Mae and Freddie Mac Mortgages?

-My mortgage is serviced by PHFA.
+My mortgage is not government-backed.
 What protections do I have?

 My mortgage is serviced by another mortgage company, like Wells Fargo, PHH, or some other company?
 What protections do I have?